dtoearth-prog/canvas-boards/README.md

 read back later.

 Chat gives you answers you scroll past.
 This gives you a board you can move.

+*Adamastor is the giant of the Cape of Storms in Camões' Os Lusíadas — the one who guards the passage round the Cape.*

 ## The seven tools